-Our proof of Theorem 1 is only valid when n is divisible by four, because we required a factor of 2 in each reduction step (from hypergraphs to digraphs, and then to bipartite graphs).
+Our proof of Theorem 1.3 is only valid when n is divisible by four, because we required a factor of 2 in each reduction step (from hypergraphs to digraphs, and then to bipartite graphs).
 Although we do not expect this condition to be necessary, removing this restriction is open.
-We also leave open the question of packing Hamilton cycles of type $\ell$ in k-uniform
+We also leave open the question of packing Hamilton cycles of type l in k-uniform hypergraphs when $k \geq 4$ and $\ell < k/2$.
+Finally, another interesting direction is to streamline the sets of pseudo-random properties which appear in the statements of our packing results (both for digraphs and for 3-graphs).